Munich-Quantum-Software-Stack/MQSS-Passes-Suite/README.md

 ### What is an MLIR pass?

 An MLIR pass is a transformation or analysis applied to an MLIR intermediate representation (IR) to **modify**, **optimize**, or **gather information**.
-Passes are a central concept in compiler frameworks, including MLIR, enabling modular, reusable, and extensible transformations of code at various levels of abstraction.
+Passes are a central concept in compiler frameworks, including MLIR, enabling modular, reusable,and extensible code transformations at various abstraction levels.

 <div align="center">
     <img src="./docs/_static/mlir-pass.png" width="45%">
 </div>

-For instance, in the figure above, an MLIR optimization pass is applied to the input circuit, which contains two consecutive Hadamard gates on qubit 0.
+For instance, in the figure above, an MLIR optimization pass is applied to the input example circuit, which contains two consecutive Hadamard gates on qubit 0.
 Accordingly, in the output-optimized circuit shown on the right, those two consecutive Hadamards are removed because they are equivalent to an identity operation.

-MLIR has two categories of passes: **transformation** passes, and **analysis** passes.
+MLIR has two categories of passes: **transformation** passes and **analysis** passes.
 The pass presented above is a transformation pass.
 Moreover, passes can be applied in sequences defined as **pass pipelines**.

 <div align="center">
     <img src="./docs/_static/mlir-passes.png" width="100%">
 </div>

 In the figure shown above, three pass pipelines are defined.
-In purple, a synthesis to QUAKE pipeline synthesizes QUAKE MLIR code from a given input C++ program.
+In purple, a synthesis to QUAKE pipeline synthesizes QUAKE MLIRcode from a given input C++ program.
 In green, an optimization pipeline that applies a series of transformations passes on MLIR modules.
 Finally, in orange, a pass pipeline that lowers QUAKE MLIR modules to the Quantum Intermediate Representation (QIR).

+The compiler converts the high-level HPCQC application to MLIR and forwards the quantum circuits to the QRM.
+Then, the QRM represents the quantum circuits as quantum kernels using the MLIR dialect Quake (see purple blocks).
+Optimization involves applying a pipeline of target-agnostic and target-specific passes that transform the input quantum circuit into an optimized version (see green blocks) that is compliant with the target device.
+Finally, the optimized MLIR/Quake circuit is lowered to a program with instructions accepted by the selected target backend (see orange blocks).
+In this example, the optimized MLIR code is lowered to QIR.
+Note that the code presented here is not functional and is only for illustrative purposes.

-### Why to include MLIR into the MQSS?
+### Why include MLIR into the MQSS?

 One fundamental feature of MLIR is its ability to model different levels of abstraction related to a domain-specific language.
-In contrast, Quantum representations such as the QIR or QASM are low-level representations.
-Performing transformations on a low-level abstraction might not be a good choice.
-Low-level representations are a list of quantum gates that operate on qubits.
-In the example below, the QIR program on the right is equivalent to the quantum circuit on the left.
+In contrast, Quantum representations such as the QIR or QASM are instruction-level representations.
+Performing transformations on a low-level abstraction, such as instruction-level, might not be a good choice.
+Instruction-level representations are a list of quantum gates that operate on qubits.
+The figure below shows a non-compliant and a compliant SSA MLIR/Quake quantum kernel on the left and right, respectively.
+The problem with using representations that do not expose the data dependencies, as shown on the left and QIR, is that the compiler might apply incorrect transformations during optimization.

 <div align="center">
     <img src="./docs/_static/mlir-why2.png" width="100%">
 </div>

-However, dataflow dependencies are lost in low-level representations, such as QIR.
-In contrast, MLIR (QUAKE) holds the dataflow dependencies natively, and no modifications to the compilation infrastructure are required.
-Thus, transformation passes such as decompositions or replacements can be easily implemented.
-Moreover, other dialects can be integrated with QUAKE to re-utilize the existing MLIR infrastructure.
+The representation presented on the left assumes a value referencing each qubit.
+Values %1 and %2 correspond to qubits 1 and 2, respectively.
+By following only the value %1, the compiler might wrongly assume that h1 has produced the value %1 and is immediately consumed by h2.
+The compiler will try to remove gates h1 and h2 since two consecutive Hadamard gates result in an identity.
+However, following this assumption, the compiler could ignore the fact that a measurement exists between the two gates.
+Thus, representations using values referencing qubits might not be a good choice when applying transformation that relies on the data dependencies among gates.
+In contrast, as presented on the figure's right, an SSA-compliant representation exposes the data dependencies without ambiguity since each gate consumes/produces values.
+These values can also be visualized as the wires connecting the gates in the quantum circuit.
+A color code distinguishes the different values for clarity.
+Note that measurements might require wrapping and unwrapping the wires since they must operate on qubit references, i.e., values %1 and %2.
+There, gate h1 consumes the value %3, corresponding to unwrapping the qubit reference value %1 and producing the value %5.
+Gate h2 consumes the value %7, which corresponds to unwrapping the qubit reference value %1 after the measurement.
+Accordingly, there is no ambiguity in the representation, and eliminating h1 and h2 is impossible because both gates reference different values at their output and input, respectively.
+The representation presented on the left assumes a value referencing each qubit.
+Values %1 and %2 correspond to qubits 1 and 2, respectively.
+By following only the value %1, the compiler might wrongly assume that h1 has produced the value %1 and is immediately consumed by h2.
+The compiler will try to remove gates h1 and h2 since two consecutive Hadamard gates result in an identity.
+However, this assumption could ignore that a measurement exists between the two gates.
+Thus, representations using values referencing qubits might not be a good choice when applying transformation that relies on the data dependencies among gates.
+In contrast, as presented on the right of Fig. 4, an SSA-compliant representation exposes the data dependencies without ambiguity since each gate consumes/produces values.
+These values can also be visualized as the wires connecting the gates in the quantum circuit.
+A color code distinguishes the different values for clarity.
+Note that measurements might require wrapping and unwrapping the wires since they need to operate on qubit references, i.e., values
+%1 and %2.
+There, gate h1 consumes the value %3, corresponding to unwrapping the qubit reference value %1, and producing the value %5.
+Gate h2 consumes the value %7 corresponding to unwrapping the qubit reference value %1 after the measurement.
+Accordingly, there is no ambiguity in the representation, and eliminating h1 and h2 is impossible because both gates reference different values at their output and input, respectively.

 ### Where do MLIR passes fit into the MQSS?